donadigo/TMInterfacePublic/docs.md

     Syntax & Example: `dump_inputs`

+* `recover_inputs` - Recovers inputs from the current race in run mode.
+This command is useful when it is not possible to finish the run to save the inputs.
+The command will print out all the inputs that happened until the current time and copy them into the clipboard, just like `dump_inputs`.

+### Cheats
+* `tp` - Teleports the car to a specfified X Y Z coordinates.
+This command invalidates the run.

+    Syntax & Example: `tp 500 9 500` - teleports the car to X: 500, Y: 9, Z: 500

+* `warp` - Changes the race time to a specified time in milliseconds.
+The value is clamped to a range of `[-2147483640, 2147483640]`.
+This command invalidates the run.

+    Syntax & Example: `warp 15510` - changes the race time to 15.51 seconds ingame

 ### Widgets
 * `toggle_info` - Toggles an info window that displays the raw vectors of position, velocity and the rotation of the car.
 The command will show the window if it is currently hidden and hide it otherwise.